vinceanalytics/vince/README.md

 embedded geoid data, something that would have been impossible because geoid is missing from the free mmdb downloads.

-We use a number of techiques to shrink the embedded assets and avoud excessive memory allocations.
+We use a number of techiques to shrink the embedded assets and avoid excessive memory allocations.

 - ***flatbuffers***: we organize location data using flatbuffers in such a way that we never